blaenk/blaenk.github.io/provider/notes/rust.markdown

 }
 ```

-It's common to use existing libraries, which in rust are simply referred to as other crates.
-The `extern mod` declaration is used to be able to reference other crates, similar to `extern` in C. `extern mod`-imported items can be shadowed by local declarations and `use`-imported items, so they must go before both.
+It's common to use existing libraries, which in rust are simply referred to as crates.
+The `extern mod` declaration is used to reference other crates, similar to `extern` in C.

+Items imported via `extern mod` can be shadowed by local declarations and by items imported by `use`, so they must go before both.
 Crates declared in an `extern mod` declaration are looked for in the library search path, which can be expanded with the `-L` switch.

 ``` rust
 extern mod num;